niconaut/spotify_analysis_api/README.md

-# spotify_project: using the Spotify API to do an analysis on the Top 200.
-Project for data visualization Course University Nebraska at Omaha.
+# spotify_project: using the Spotify API to do an analysis on the Top 200

+## Project for data visualization course University Nebraska at Omaha

-## Contributing Members:
+## Contributing Members

 Nicolaas VanSteenbergen, Trevor Koger, Christian Dauel, Ryan Fitzgibbons